Chef constructing a sushi handroll

 Yonsei

-Located across from the Fox Theater in the heart of Uptown Oakland, Yonsei Handrolls serves open-faced Japanese sushi handrolls made of crisp nori, seasoned sushi rice, and top-notch fish.
+With locations in Oakland & Albany, Yonsei serves open-faced Japanese sushi handrolls made of crisp nori, seasoned sushi rice, and top-notch fish.

 Sip on sake and Japanese-inspired cocktails, set to a soundtrack of 90s hip hop, and get lit by a neon sign that spells “Yonsei” in English and kanji characters — a nod to Chef Kyle Itani’s Japanese and American heritage.